 The main gatehouse consisted of two towers in the shape of elongated halves of octagons.
 Their bases were reinforced with spurs or massive buttresses (similar to the spurs of the towers of the outer ward of Caerphilly Castle), while the top was probably crowned with a battlement.
 The walls were pierced with arrowslits in the form of crosses with a wide field of fire.
 The gate passage between the two towers was preceded by the above-mentioned drawbridge, lowered to two pits (when the front part of the bridge was raised, the rear hid in the inner pit, and the front pit blocked the road in front of the bridge).
 Additional protection were the arrowslits pierced in the side walls of the guard rooms, the portcullis and the preserved corbel, which originally could support the protruding machicolation in front of the gate.
 Being the main point of defense, the gate had the ability to protect also from the inside, in the event of an enemy invading elsewhere.
 The second portcullis and the second door from the courtyard side served this purpose.
 The gatehouse was also used as a living quarters, as it contained several basic living elements, such as a fireplace and latrines.
 The communication between the three floors was ensured by a cylindrical staircase located in the turret at the inner courtyard.

-The walls of the outer ward were erected at the latest, third stage of the castle expansion, probably at the beginning of the 14th century.
+The walls of the outer ward (about 60 x 60 meters) with a wall thickness of about 1.7 meters, were erected at the latest, third stage of the castle expansion, probably at the beginning of the 14th century.
 Due to the terrain, they separated two courtyards adjacent to the upper part of the castle from the north and east, which protected the two most convenient approaches.
 Located in the east, the gate was flanked by two, small, half-round towers protruding in front of the wall.
 Further cylindrical towers protected each of the three corners of the outer wall of the castle, which was probably crowned with a wall-walk for defenders in the crown.
 A short section of the wall running out of the gate tower divided the outer ward into the northern and southern parts, another part divided the northern part of the courtyard.
 Their task was probably to greater control and impede the movement of any attackers.
 The inner buildings of the outer ward was probably made of wooden or half-timbered: stables, forge, storerooms, etc. In the southern part there was an extensive lime klin, ensuring the supply of mortar needed for construction and repair.

 An interesting element was the southern part of the outer ward, which behind a defensive wall, just above the high escarpment, had a long vaulted passage leading from the south-east postern gate of the upper castle to the cave located under the castle.
 The passage was illuminated only by narrow slit openings from the south, and the last meters were carved directly into the rock.
 There, the stairs led to the cave, originally only a fissure in the rock, which after walled up was only accessible from the passage.
 At its entrance, holes in the wall were used as a dovecote, and then after turning north, the cave ran through a narrow and low passage for more than 46 meters.
 At the end of this corridor, the water flowed into a natural basin by the wall.
 The construction of such a long passage and connecting it to the cave is quite mysterious.
 Using them as a source of water and a dovecote does not seem to be the only reasons for construction.
 More likely, that initially the passage and the cave had also defensive functions.